Ab initio calculation of muon capture on $^{24}$Mg: Muon-Capture Formalism

 \subsection{Muon-Capture Matrix Elements}

 We compute the OMC matrix elements using the formalism originally developed by Morita and Fujii in \cite{Morita1960}.
 The formalism takes into account both the genuine and induced vector and axial-vector weak nucleon currents.
 The formalism is rather involved, and here we only present the main ingredients needed in the calculations.
 Further details on the derivations of the equations can be found in \cite{Morita1960,Jokiniemi-phd}.
 Here it is appropriate to note that in Ref.~\cite{Menendez2011} it was found that momentum-dependent two-body hadronic currents could have an impact on the $0\nu\beta\beta$-decay nuclear matrix elements (NMEs).
 Owing to the similar momentum-exchange scales, the effects of two-body currents could be expected to be similar for OMC.
 The currents have already been included in OMC calculations of light nuclei \cite{Lovato2019,King2021}, but the effects in heavier nuclei have yet to be explored.
-Nonetheless, the two-body currents (see the derivation in \cite{Hoferichter2015}) together with appropriate low-energy constants \cite{Pastore2009,Baroni2016,*Baroni2016-err,*Baroni2017-err,Krebs2017,Krebs2019} should be included in the formalism.
+In the present work, we study the effect of the two-body currents by including approximate normal-ordered two-body corrections derived in \cite{Hoferichter2020} for the axial-vector and pseudoscalar currents.
+Furthermore, in Refs.~\cite{Lovato2019,King2021} it was shown that the vector two-body current also has an impact on the capture rates; we will explore this in future work.

 The matrix elements for a transition from an initial $J_i$ state to a final $J_f$ state can be defined as

 where $\Psi_{J_iM_i}$ and $\Psi_{J_fM_f}$ are the nuclear wave functions corresponding to the initial and final state.
 The operators $\mathcal{O}_{s}$ in \eqref{eq:ME-definition} are defined in Table \ref{tab:operators}.
 Here we assume that the muon is bound on the $\kappa=-1$ orbit and that the small component of the bound-muon wave function is negligible as clearly demonstrated in Fig.~\ref{fig:muonwavefunctions}.
 The small component is only about 0.1\% of the large component at $r<R_c$.
 Neglecting the small component simplifies the expressions of the matrix elements considerably (see Table I of Ref.~\cite{Morita1960}).